5l1v3r1/pragmash/COMMANDS.md

 This returns the lowest integer which is greater than or equal to a floating-point number.

+### log

+This computes a logarithm.
+If you supply one argument, this computes log base 10 of the argument.
+If there are two arguments, the first argument is treated as the base.
+If either argument is invalid, this will throw an exception.

 ### pi

 This takes no arguments and returns the value of pi.